goes-funky/modeling-test/README.md

 # Task

-- Parse `request-data.json` into the query.
+- Parse `request-data.json` into the query similar to `result.sql`.
-- Create an API that takes this json as an input and return data after applying multiple transformations

 Inside `request-data.json` you have two properties `nodes` and `edges`, `nodes` contains all the required information to apply the transformation into Table/Query and `edges` represents how they are linked together.
 In each node there is a property `transformObject` which is different for each `type`
 There are 5 different types of nodes used in this request